Find Affordable College Courses

 327 Yearly Graduations

 University of California - Berkeley comes in at #15 on our list of the most popular colleges offering doctor's degrees in law.
 Each year, around 42,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 327 people received their doctor's degree in law from UC Berkeley.
-Of these students, 57% were women and 42% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 327 people received their doctor's degree in law from UC Berkeley.
+About 67% of this group were women, and 48% were students from an underrepresented racial-ethnic group.
+Data shows that UC Berkeley graduates that hold this degree go on to make a median salary of $64,854.

 #16